Important Notice: Continued Closure

 Volunteers are at the heart of Coldharbour Mill and the work that we do here.
 They are also vital in running the mill on a day-to-day basis as well as being involved in progressing the many projects which were put on hold due to the pandemic.
 Some of these are projects which it is important to progress further with before we can allow visitors back as they are pivotal to our visitor offering and are not yet fit for public display.

 In light of the current situation, the Trustees and Staff of Coldharbour Mill believe that we need to continue to focus on reintegrating our volunteer teams into the Mill and aim to complete some of the ongoing projects whilst raising funds to enable the safe return of visitors.

 The decision has been made not to re-open for the remainder of 2020 as we are beyond halfway through our season, and to come back in a stronger position in 2021.
-We are aiming to be open for our traditional New Year’s Day Steam Event on 1st January 2021 and have a full range of events to celebrate the museums 40th anniversary too.
+We are aiming to be re-open for Easter 2021.

 We want to thank everyone who has supported Coldharbour Mill through this difficult time and we hope that you will all continue to support the Mill into the future.